New Towns

 Putting the Hope into Housing?

-This is a once in a generation opportunity for the UK with a dizzying scale of ambition – but can we deliver?
+This is a once-in-a-generation opportunity, with a dizzying scale of ambition – but can we deliver?

 In the rush to provide much needed housing, how do we ensure they are real places and not just sprawling characterless housing estates?

 From 1946 – 1970 the British Government built 32 new towns, many of which are now thriving.
-Can New Towns, Brabazon and Sherford, learn from the successes and failures of the twentieth century New Towns such as Harlow and Milton Keynes?
+Can Brabazon and Sherford learn from the successes and failures of these 20th Century New Towns like Harlow and Milton Keynes?

 Our Speakers